aleaj/covid-p-models/README.md

 ## Repository structure

-This repository contains one directory for each of the teams of the students.
-Every directory contains the file `students.md` giving the list of the students of the corresponding teams, and will contain various other resources contributed by the students: textual documentation, [P-Lingua](http://www.p-lingua.org/wiki/index.php/Main_Page) models, additional pre- or post-processing code, visualisation, etc.
+This repository contains one directory for each of the teams of students.
+Every directory contains the file `members.md` giving the list of the members of the corresponding team, and will contain various other resources contributed by the team: textual documentation, [P-Lingua](http://www.p-lingua.org/wiki/index.php/Main_Page) models, additional pre- or post-processing code, visualisation, etc.